Problem: Layers in a PDF exported from ArcGIS Desktop do not match the layers of the map

 If a layer contains picture fill symbology, use the option: Vectorize picture markers/fills, found on the Export Options dialog box.
 This prevents rasterization of layers below picture fills.

 - Raster layers, such as orthophotos, consolidate all layers below them into a single 'Image' layer.
 Place raster layers lower in the ArcMap table of contents to avoid this problem.

-To detect rasterization and raster layers in the map document use the developer sample 'Detect Complex Output', which can be found in the relative link in the Related Information section below.
+To detect rasterization and raster layers in the map document use the developer sample 'Detect Complex Output', linked in the Related Information section below.